victorar/arm/901-guidelines/contribution guide.md

 ## Contribution guide

 To make sure your template is added to Azure.com index, please follow these guidelines.
-Any templates that are out of compliance will be added to the blacklist and not be indexed on Azure.com
+Any templates that are out of compliance will be added to the **blacklist** and not be indexed on Azure.com

-Files, folders and naming conventions
+## Files, folders and naming conventions

-1. Every deployment template and its associated files must be contained in its own folder.
+1. Every deployment template and its associated files must be contained in its own **folder**.
 Name this folder something that describes what your template does.
-Usually this naming pattern looks like appName-osName or level-platformCapability (e.g. 101-vm-user-image)
+Usually this naming pattern looks like **appName-osName** or **level-platformCapability** (e.g. 101-vm-user-image)
- +	Required – Numbering should start at 101.
+ +	**Required** – Numbering should start at 101.
 100 is reserved for things that need to be at the top.
- +	Protip - Try to keep the name of your template folder short so that it fits inside the Github folder name column width.
+ +	**Protip** - Try to keep the name of your template folder short so that it fits inside the Github folder name column width.
 2. Github uses ASCII for ordering files and folder.
-For consistent ordering create all files and folder in lowercase.
-The only exception to this guideline is the README.md, that should be in the format UPPERCASE.lowercase.
+For consistent ordering **create all files and folders in lowercase**.
+The only **exception** to this guideline is the **README.md**, that should be in the format **UPPERCASE.lowercase**.
-3. Include a README.md file that explains how the template works.
+3. Include a **README.md** file that explains how the template works.
  + Guidelines on the README.md file below.
-4. The template file must be named azuredeploy.json.
+4. The deployment template file must be named **azuredeploy.json**.
 5. There should be a parameters file named azuredeploy.parameters.json.
  + Please fill out the values for the parameters according to rules defined in the template (allowed values etc.), For parameters without rules, a simple "changeme" will do as the acomghbot only checks for syntactic correctness using the ARM Validate Template API.
 6. The template folder must contain a metadata.json file to allow the template to be indexed on Azure.com.